-The mission of COSC is to teach fundamental offshore seamanship to a large number of college students of all socioeconomic backgrounds to expand the American pool of offshore capable mariners.
+The mission of COSC is to teach fundamental offshore seamanship to a large number of community and college students of all socioeconomic backgrounds to expand the American pool of offshore capable mariners.

-The program provides an option to those college sailors wishing to expand their skill-sets beyond dinghy sailing and to those who have physically outgrown dinghies.
+The program provides an option to those young sailors wishing to expand their skill-sets beyond dinghy sailing and to those who have physically outgrown dinghies.

-COSC is structured to support the professional training offered by maritime & service academies, and those colleges wishing to develop lifelong corinthian sailors.
+COSC is structured to support the professional training offered by maritime & service academies, and those programs wishing to develop lifelong corinthian sailors.

 The “Offshore” Sailing Gap at Academies & Colleges

 1. Current “Offshore” collegiate teams are a misnomer and are in fact “Keelboat” teams:

 a. they do not sail truly “offshore” nor teach fundamental “offshore” seamanship;

 b. these “offshore” teams do sail and teach round-the-buoys day-racing in keelboats;